 In order to help determine if the unassociated Galactic flare candidates likely come from a source population that differs from the known Galactic or blazar sources, we implemented both Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) statistical tests.
-Using the spectral indices calculated for the flares, we separate the flares into three subcategories: 1) flares spatially coincident with known Galactic sources, 2) flares spatially coincident with known blazar sources, and 3) unassociated flares.
+Using the spectral indices calculated for the flares, we separate the flares into three subcategories: (i) flares spatially coincident with known Galactic sources, (ii) flares spatially coincident with known blazar sources, and (iii) unassociated flares.
 Each of these flaring source categories is then split into HE or LE detections.
-When there is more than one flare spatially coincident with a given source,
+When there is more than one flare spatially coincident with a given source, for each energy band we use the most significantly detected flare in that band.
+For the unassociated subsets, we only select flares if they have a $>5\sigma$ detection.
+We then run KS and AD statistical tests on all of the combinations of source subsets and energyselected subsets.